-NADIS Parasite Forecast - May 2013
+NADIS Parasite Forecast - December 2013

 Use of meteorological data to predict the prevalence of parasitic diseases

-April Parasite Forecast/Update
+December Parasite Forecast/Update

 David Wilson MA BVMS DSHP DipECSRHM EVS MRCVS